-A member of TPSMEA and TMEA, she was the Concertmaster and President of the Board of Directors of the Fort Bend Symphony Orchestra for 18 years.
+A member of TPSMEA and TMEA, she was also the Concertmaster and President of the Board of Directors of the Fort Bend Symphony Orchestra for 18 years.

 Ms. Granata received her high school diploma from Interlochen Arts Academy and a Bachelor of Music degree in violin performance from Indiana University.
 In Cleveland, Ohio she performed the Mozart Concertant with the Cleveland Institute Chamber Orchestra.
 Her freelance career includes performances with Rod Stewart, Steve and Eydie Gorme, Manheim Steamroller, Ray Charles, Barry White, Moody Blues and Barry Manilow.
 Ms. Granata completed Suzuki Teacher Training at Evansville University.
 Ms. Granata has held teaching positions at the University of South Dakota and Wintergreen Music Festival.
 There she coached chamber music and taught violin and viola.
 She was a Suzuki teacher for 10 years.
 Ms. Granata has had a private violin and viola studio for over 30 years.